 IRS social media.
 Go to IRS.gov/SocialMedia to see the various social media tools the IRS uses to share the latest information on tax changes, scam alerts, initiatives, products, and services.
 At the IRS, privacy and security are paramount.
 We use these tools to share public information with you.

-Don't post your SSN or other confidential information on social media sites.
+Don't post your social security number (SSN) or other confidential information on social media sites.
 Always protect your identity when using any social networking site.